1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsEnergy Efficiency Revolving Loan Fund Capitalization Grant Program is sponsored by Nebraska Department of Water, Energy, and Environment.
-Provides capitalization grants to establish revolving loan funds for energy efficiency audits, upgrades, and retrofits.
+Offers low-interest loans and grants for energy audits, upgrades, and retrofits to enhance energy efficiency in K-12 public schools in Nebraska.

 Get alerted about grants like this